Teach First: Regional

 Teach First was initially based solely in London, as part of the London Challenge initiative, until September 2006 when it expanded into Greater Manchester schools.
 The programme was subsequently extended to cover a total of 11 local areas: East Midlands, London, North East, North West, South Coast, South East, South West, East of England, West Midlands and Yorkshire and the Humber.

 In Wales Teach First was given a three-year contract by the Welsh Government to pilot a graduate training programme for three years from 2013 as Teach First Cymru.

 Teach First has not been established in Scotland, in 2013 the charity met with the General Teaching Council for Scotland (the independent body for teaching in Scotland) but was told the recruits would not be permitted to teach in Scottish schools, as the General Council will only allow those already holding teaching certificates to teach.
 The Educational Institute of Scotland opposed the expansion of Teach First into the country with The Herald describing Teach First as controversial.
-In 2017 Scottish universities offering teacher training unanimously agreed to not work with Teach First.
-In light of the Scottish Government putting out to tender a fast-track teacher training scheme.
+In 2017 Scottish universities offering teacher training agreed to not work with Teach First in light of the Scottish Government putting out to tender a fast-track teacher training scheme.